poursalavati/SOVAP/README.md

 ## Running the Pipeline - Batch Mode

+Batch mode in SOVAP allows for efficient analysis of large datasets by running the pipeline on multiple paired-end fastq files.
+The user can provide a directory containing all the files to be processed.
+The pipeline will automatically loop through all files and run the selected options for each dataset, saving the results in separate output directories.

-To run the SOVAP pipeline in batch mode and for multiple datasets you can use the `SOVAP_BatchMode.py`.
+To run the SOVAP pipeline in batch mode you can use the `SOVAP_BatchMode.py`.

 > Note: To run in batch mode, both scripts should be in the same directory